 Slovenian citizens by personal declaration until the age of 45, instead of 36, which was the result of a 2002 amendment.
-Moreover there was a proposal to relax further the conditions for the exceptional naturalisation of persons of Slovenian descent, although the 2006 amendments had already facilitated naturalisation for this particular group.
+Moreover there was a proposal to further relax the conditions for the exceptional naturalisation of persons of Slovenian descent, although the 2006 amendments had already facilitated naturalisation for this particular group.
 The 2007 proposal foresaw that ancestors of persons who applied for this type of naturalisation did not have to originate from the current territory of the Republic of Slovenia.
 In the discussion held at the National Assembly's Committee of Interior Affairs, Public Administration and Justice, it became clear that members of the Slovenian diaspora in Argentina, Australia, Brazil and Canada had initiated the proposed amendments.
 They had been 'promised' by some Slovenian politicians that these amendments would be accepted.
 Nevertheless, the proposal was rejected by the Committee, with the Minister of the Interior arguing that the age prescribed for registration was already very high compared to some other states and that the exceptional naturalisation of persons who had at least one parent who held Slovenian citizenship should remain limited to those whose parents were citizens by descent and not by naturalisation.
 The Liberal Democrats expressed concern that this argument might imply a differentiation between citizenship acquired by descent and citizenship acquired by naturalisation.

-The present government, occupied with settling the issue of the erasure, did not announce any comprehensive legislative reform in the field of citizenship.
-Political debates, particularly during the last election campaign have shifted the focus to 'active citizenship' and to the idea of participatory democracy, including societal integration of naturalised 'foreigners' and political participation and representation of these 'new minorities'.
+In the years 2008 to 2011, the centre-left government was occupied with the settling of the issue of erasure and did not announce any comprehensive legislative reform in the field of citizenship.
+Political debates, particularly during the 2008 election campaign, have shifted the focus to 'active citizenship' and participative democracy, including societal integration of naturalised 'foreigners' and political participation and representation for these 'new minorities'.
 This debate is further enhanced by the realities of more recent immigration and structural reforms necessary to overcome the deep economic recession.

-5. Conclusions
+5 Conclusions